 Metering behind the Boundary Point (P375)

-This Mod will enable the activity of smaller asset owners to be recognised in Settlement through the use of individual ‘asset meters’.
+P375 was raised by Flexitricity – a DSR provider and a Virtual Lead Party (VLP).
+This Modification will enable the activity of smaller asset owners to be recognised through the use of individual ‘asset meters’.
 The issue was that there currently is limited visibility because the BSC only recognises flows of electricity to and from the ‘boundary meters’.
 This will make it easier for low carbon asset owners to offer their services.

 Access to open data promotes the development of new business models and helps promote innovation towards more environmental-friendly technologies.
 Open Data can enable individuals, generators, distributors, suppliers and regulators to make better-informed decisions.
 It improves how we generate, trade and consume energy.